wp-plugins/rublon/readme.txt

 == Screenshots ==

 1. Activate Rublon for your WordPress installation.
-2. Secure your account with Rublon
+2. Protect your account with Rublon

 == Upgrade notice ==

 After a successful installation, the plugin can be updated automatically in the "Plugins" section of the Administation Panel.

 == Changelog ==

+= 1.1.8 =
+* Warning message about improper PHP version on PHP versions between 5.2.17 and 5.3.2 no longer displayed
+* Code updated to WordPress coding standards (thanks to Alex King from http://alexking.org)

 = 1.1.7 =
 * Fixed error when setting CAcert path in cURL in PHP 5.2.17